Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 From Body to Soul: Politics of Subjugation

 Foucault has outlined three historically existent modes of punishment: the penal torture, humanitarian reform and penal incarceration.
 Within the practice of penal torture, relations of power and truth are to be found articulated on the body.
-On the other hand, penal incarceration deprived people of their liberty for periods of time as well as constituted an apparatus for the transformation of individuals to make them docile and restrained.
+On the other hand, penal incarceration deprived people of their liberty for periods and constituted an apparatus for transforming individuals to make them docile and restrained.

-The disciplinary techniques were to be found in the carceral network which served as a link between forms of punishment and forms of correction as it legalized the technical power to discipline.
+The disciplinary techniques were to be found in the carceral network, which was a link between forms of punishment and forms of correction as it legalized the technical power to discipline.

 Bentham's Panopticon: Surveillance and Subjugation